unicode-org/message-format-wg/exploration/string-selection-formatting.md

 ## Objective

-Define how selection and formatting of string literals takes place.
+Define how selection and formatting of string values takes place.

 ## Background